 Reached by a tidal causeway that was built by the Romans, Mersea Island is a glorious escape from the everyday.
 Stay in a gorgeous cottage, stunning sea view apartment, or on one of the small friendly holiday parks, and enjoy a proper British seaside holiday.

-Mersea has it’s own vineyard and brewery and is famous for her seafood.
+Mersea has its own vineyard and brewery and is famous for her seafood.
 The fabulous Company Shed restaurant or neighbouring West Mersea Oyster Bar are great options for seafood platters which include the famous Colchester Native Oyster.
 Complete your British seaside break by renting a beach hut for the day, going crabbing on the pontoon and enjoying a local wine or beer to savour the sunset.

 32. Canterbury